Eat These Plant-Based Foods to Get Rid of Bloating

 - Small intestinal bacterial overgrowth (SIBO)

-Prevent Bloating With the Low-FODMAP Diet
+Bloating and the Low-FODMAP Diet

 You don’t have to learn to live with constant bloating, but it will take some effort on your end to prevent it.
 According to the International Foundation for Gastrointestinal Disorders, bloating can be prevented by changing your diet and following a Low FODMAP Diet